FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 But it turns out that a $5 wrench turns out to be as good as key escrow.

+OTOH, if you physically attack or threaten someone, they know it happened.
+Unless you murder them or keep them kidnapped without access to their lawyer, a judge is eventually going to find out what you did.
+Due process will happen.

+Ergo, a civilized society will choose $5 wrenches as a better solution to "the going dark

-Strong Encryption, But Not For Us (Score:4, Insightful)
+Strong Encryption, But Not For Us (Score:5, Insightful)

 Anytime someone says they support strong encryption but want to be able to bypass whenever they have the need, my head wants to explode.
 Any bypass, back door or master key, no matter how well designed, perfectly implemented, or zealously protected, fundamentally weakens the encryption they claim to support.
 If a way around the encryption exists, someone will find and exploit it.
 Pure and simple.